osrf-migration/swarm-wiki/Tutorial_7-Find_person.md

 ## Expected results

 You should see 4 ground vehicles wondering around the world randomly.
+You should also see two gray cubes.
+The one fixed in place is the BOO and the one that is moving around is the lost person.

-If one of them sees the lost person (this will usually happen very quickly or not at all), it will broadcast that fact, including the perceived position and time, also printing a message like this:
+If one of the robots sees the lost person (this will usually happen very quickly or not at all), it will broadcast that fact, including the perceived position and time, also printing a message like this:

     [192.168.2.2] I found the lost person.
 Sending: FOUND 20 21.61 -0.2889 8.06